mhaugrud/msumcspy/_sources/Strings/Length.rst

 To get the last letter of a string, you might be tempted to try something like
 this:

-.. activecode:: chp08_len2
+.. activecode:: ste

     fruit = "Banana"
-    sz = len(fruit)
+    length = len(fruit)
-    last = fruit[sz]       # ERROR!
+    last = fruit[length]
     print(last)

 That won't work.
 It causes the runtime error ``IndexError: string index out of range``.
 The reason is that there is no letter at index position 6 in ``"Banana"``.

+.. admonition:: Fix the error ...

-Since we started counting at zero, the six indexes are numbered 0 to 5.
+   Since we started counting at zero, the six indicies are numbered 0 to 5.
 To get the last character, we have to subtract 1 from ``length``.
-Give it a try in the example above.

-.. activecode:: ch08_len3
+.. activecode:: stf

     fruit = "Banana"
-    sz = len(fruit)
+    length = len(fruit)
-    lastch = fruit[sz-1]
+    lastch = fruit[length-1]
     print(lastch)